ohager/nanoflux/_posts/2016-06-11-nanoflux-fusion.md

 *Fusionators* are implemented by the user and defines the logic *how* state will change.
 A *Fusionator* is a function that receives the previous state and the action arguments and returns the new state.
-Usually, the implementation distinguishes between several action types using if- or switch-statements.
 While this grows proportionally to applications size, it is possible to break the logic in multiple *Fusionators*.

 ### Actors